SAP-archive/fundamental-vue/README.md

     </style>
     ```

-    You can now use the [Documentation](https://dist-k9e2d0lf1.now.sh) to browse the components currently available with Fundamental Vue.
+    You can now use the [Documentation](https://sap.github.io/fundamental-vue/) to browse the components currently available with Fundamental Vue.

-    To use a Fundamental Vue component, paste the desired code snippet from the Playground and configure it as necessarry:
+    To use a Fundamental Vue component, paste the desired code snippet from the Playground and configure it as necessary:

     ```
     ...